fairhopeweb/docs-4/admin/authentication/openid-connect.md

 ## Setup

-To enable it for your IdP follow the setup steps below.
+To enable OIDC for your IdP follow the setup steps below.

 ### Configure your IdP